WINES FROM THE SINGLE VILLAGE OF LAPUEBLA DE LABARCA | DOC RIOJA ALAVESA

 The River Ebro is the spine of the Rioja wine region and above Logroño, the left bank is called Rioja Alavesa. squeezed between the river and the Sierra Cantabria mountains, the area is a patchwork of south-facing vineyards at widely differing elevations.

 La Sorda uses the traditional Rioja varieties of Tempranillo (principally) plus Graciano, Mazuelo and Viura for the white wine

-25 hectares spread over 8 plots within the municipal area of Lapuebla de Labarca, with ages ranging from 20 to 80 years old.
+25 hectares spread over 8 plots in the municipal area of Lapuebla de Labarca, stretching up towards Laguardia with ages ranging from 20 to 80 years old.

 The winery was built in 2003, using specially created conical fermentation tanks in order to manage the skins of the grapes.

 Following fermentation, the wines are aged in American oak, except the limited Edition wines which are fermented in oak vats and the aged in French oak barrels.